 The American steel industry has seen a lot over its illustrious history.
 From its rise following the Civil War, throughout its downfall in the latter half of the 20th century, and now during its current state with new regulations bringing about a trade war within the global market.
-Steel has been the backbone to innovation and the economic growth of our great nation for centuries.
+Steel has been the backbone of innovation and the economic growth of our great nation for centuries.

 The Rise of American Steel

 The production of steel has been around for a long time.
-However, it wasn’t until the 19th century, when technological advances made the production cheaper and the quality of the product much greater, that the manufacturing of steel became a prominent industry.
+However, it wasn’t until the 19th century, when technological advances made the production cheaper and the quality of the product much greater, that the manufacturing of stainless steel material became a prominent industry.
 In America, rich deposits of iron ore around Lake Superior and abundant coal in Pennsylvania allowed for the Midwest to become a hotbed for American manufacturing.

-Between 1880 and the turn of the century, American steel production grew from 1.25 million tons of steel a year to more than 10 million tons.
-And by 1910, America was producing 24 million tons per year1 - far more than any other country in the world.
+Between 1880 and the turn of the century, American steel production grew from 1.25 million tons of stainless steel sheets a year to more than 10 million tons.
+And by 1910, America was producing 24 million tons per year - far more than any other country in the world.
 With the help of major technological advances from the minds of a few great inventors, steel helped fuel the accelerated growth of American cities, railroads, bridges, and factories.

 Following WWII the American Steel industry continued to grow at a rapid pace.
 No industry in the world was more influential or powerful.
 The world had been devastated by war and the demand for steel was greater than it had ever been.
 Foreign mills had been destroyed by bombings, and while cities across Europe and Asia were rebuilding, cities across the U.S. were continuing to grow steadily.